pipeline-tools/gusty/README.md

 As seen in the above example, gusty will also accept `dependencies` and `external_dependencies` in a Task Group's `METADATA.yml`.
 This means gusty can wire up your Task Group dependencies as well!

-Note that by default, gusty disables the TaskGroup `prefix_group_id` argument by default, as it's one of gusty's few opinions that tasks should explicitly named unless you say otherwise. gusty also offers a `suffix_group_id` argument for Task Groups!
+Note that gusty disables the TaskGroup `prefix_group_id` argument by default, as it's one of gusty's few opinions that tasks should explicitly named unless you say otherwise. gusty also offers a `suffix_group_id` argument for Task Groups!

 #### create_dag

-While `METADATA.yml` will always be the primary source of truth for a DAG or TaskGroup's configuration, gusty's `create_dag` function also accepts any parameters that can be passed to Airflow's DAG class, as well as a dictionary of `task_group_defaults` to set default behavior for any Task Group created by gusty.
+While `METADATA.yml` will always be the primary source of truth for a DAG or TaskGroup's configuration, gusty's `create_dag` function also accepts any parameters that can be passed to Airflow's DAG class, as well as a dictionary of `task_group_defaults` to set default behavior for any TaskGroup created by gusty.

 Here's an example of using `create_dag`, where instead of metadata we use `create_dag` arguments: